 The Law on the LNG Terminal of the Republic of Lithuania was enacted in June 2012 and amended in June 2013 and November 2015.
 The Law on the LNG Terminal sets forth the general principles and requirements for the construction of the LNG Terminal in the territory of the Republic of Lithuania, its activities and operation, and establishing the legal, financial and organisational conditions for the implementation of the LNG Terminal project.
 The designated supply obligations to provide mandatory baseload LNG deliveries to LNG Terminal ensured that the LNG Terminal is in operation at all times.
 The LNG Terminal has enabled the diversification of the Republic of Lithuania's natural gas supply, increasing the security and reliability of this supply.
-The amendment to the Law on the LNG Terminal made in June 2013 provided that the building costs of the LNG Terminal, its infrastructure and the connection, which cannot be financed from other sources available to Klaipėdos Nafta, AB, as well as all the fixed operating costs of the LNG Terminal, its infrastructure and connection are included in the natural gas transmission price in accordance with the procedure established by the NERC as a supplemental element of natural gas supply security.
+The amendment to the Law on the LNG Terminal made in June 2013 provided that the building costs of the LNG Terminal, its infrastructure and the connection, which cannot be financed from other sources available to Klaipėdos Nafta, AB, as well as all the fixed operating costs of the LNG Terminal, its infrastructure and connection are included in the natural gas supply security.
 The supplemental element is collected, administered and paid out to the LNG Terminal Operator or Klaipėdos Nafta, AB and designated supplier (LITGAS) by the natural gas TSO - Amber Grid, AB.